dlwicksell/nodem/README.md

 will allow someone who needs to interface Nodem with legacy M APIs that require using local variables in this manner, the ability to do so directly in Nodem, rather than having to write an M wrapper around the API, and calling that from Nodem.
 In order to use this functionality, you need to pass your arguments via a specially formatted object, in order to instruct Nodem that you wish to pass arguments differently than normal.
-This is necessary because if you tried to pass an argument by reference or by variable directly, Node.js will try to dereference it as a local JavaScript variable, and you would never be able to refer to the right symbol in the back-end database environment.
+This is necessary because if you tried to pass an argument by reference or by variable directly, Node.js will try to dereference it as a local JavaScript variable, and you would never be able to refer to the right symbol in the back-end M database environment.
 The structure of the specially formatted object is simple.
 It contains a 'type' property, which can be one of three values: 'reference', 'variable', or 'value'; and it also contains a 'value' property which contains the name you want to use when